 The MOGU project aims to replacing petroleum-based plastics with mushroom-based materials.

-synthetic materials derived from the exploitation of fossil fuels and finite resuorces.
+synthetic materials derived from the exploitation of fossil fuels and finite resources.

-Mycoplast is developing and promoting the MOGU technology, by implementing the root structures of mushrooms
+MOGU is developing and promoting its technology, by implementing the root structures of mushrooms

 - the mycelium - to transform and to bind agricultural by-products into strong functional composites, 100% compostable.

-Following the principles of “Circular Economy”, the Mycoplast team is researching, identifying and marketing
+Following the principles of “Circular Economy”, the MOGU team is researching, identifying and marketing

 the best industrial and commercial technologies for the production of bio-materials, obtained through the use of mycelium.